zouyaoji/vue-cesium/docs/md/en/primitive/vc-primitive-3dtileset.md

 # Cesium3DTileset

-The `vc-primitive-3dtileset` component is used to load a 3D Tiles tileset, used for streaming massive heterogeneous 3D geospatial datasets.
+The `vc-primitive-tileset` component is used to load a 3D Tiles tileset, used for streaming massive heterogeneous 3D geospatial datasets.

 ## Example

-### Load a Cesium3DTileset with `vc-primitive-3dtileset`
+### Load a Cesium3DTileset with `vc-primitive-tileset`

 #### Preview